robbert-vdh/SwordsGame/README.markdown

 -   Both the killer and the killed player are send to their spawn upon a kill, to prevent camping.
 This can be disabled in the config.

 ## Changelog:

 __1.2__

+> -   Migrated from BukkitContrib to Spout
+-   Added an update check
+-   Fixed signs not updating

+__1.2__

 > -   Added lobbies